Gratuity Calculator

 Eligibility Criteria for Gratuity

-• Employees who have worked continuously for at least one year with the same employer
+• Continuous Employment: The employee must have worked continuously for at least one year with the same employer.

-• Employees who have a valid employment contract with their employer
+• Valid Employment Contract: The employee must have a valid employment contract with their employer.

-• Employees who have not committed any serious misconduct leading to their termination
+• Conduct: Employees must not have committed any serious misconduct that led to termination.

-• Employees who are not covered by a limited-term contract of less than one year
+• Contract Duration: Employees under a limited-term contract of less than one year are not eligible for gratuity.

-• Both UAE nationals and expats are eligible for gratuity
+• Nationality: Both UAE nationals and expatriates are eligible for gratuity.

-The calculation of Gratuity in UAE is calculated based on several factors, including:
+The calculation of gratuity in the UAE is based on several factors, including:

 How to Use the Gratuity Calculator

-Determine your basic salary: Look at your employment contract or pay slip to find your basic salary amount.
+Refer to your employment contract or pay slip to find your basic salary.

-Enter your basic salary and length of service: Enter your basic salary amount and length of service into the calculator.
+Enter your basic salary and length of service.

-Calculate your gratuity: Click on the "calculate" button to calculate your gratuity amount.
+Click the “Calculate” button to view the gratuity amount.

-If you leave work before one year, according to the law, you are not entitled to any gratuity pay or final settlement
+If you leave before completing one year of service, you are not entitled to any gratuity or final settlement.

 Example:

-• The Gratuity amount is calculated based only on the employee's basic salary.
+• Gratuity is calculated only on the basic salary.

-• Ensuring that the employer does not manipulate the basic salary by increasing other expenses is important.
+• Employers must not manipulate basic salary by increasing other allowances to reduce gratuity.

-• Employees with less than 1 year of experience in the company are not entitled to Gratuity.
+• Employees with less than one year of service are not eligible for gratuity.

-• An employer can disqualify an employee from receiving Gratuity if they fail to perform their primary duties.
+• An employee may be disqualified from gratuity if they fail to perform essential duties.

-• Employees who cause material damage or loss will not be eligible for Gratuity.
+• Employees who cause material damage or loss to the company are not eligible for gratuity.

 Disclaimer: